Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time

 According to Lemma \ref{safe_equal}, $V(\bm{x})$ falls within [0,1] for $\bm{x}\in \mathbb{R}^n$ and thus it is bounded over $\mathbb{R}^n$.
 We next will show that the value function \eqref{value_safe} can be reduced to a bounded solution to a Bellman equation (or, dynamic programming equation) via the dynamic programming principle.
-A value function characterizes the exact liveness probability over finite time horizons and its related dynamic programming equations can be found in \cite{abate2008probabilistic}. \begin{proposition} The value function $V(\cdot):\mathbb{R}^n \rightarrow \mathbb{R}$ in \eqref{value_safe} satisfies the following Bellman equation
+A value function characterizes the exact safety probability over finite-time horizons and its related dynamic programming equations can be found in \cite{abate2008probabilistic,laurenti2023unifying}. \begin{proposition} The value function $V(\cdot):\mathbb{R}^n \rightarrow \mathbb{R}$ in \eqref{value_safe} satisfies the following Bellman equation